-2. Have a conversation with someone you know about what you're learning in this journey.
+- Have a conversation with someone you know about what you're learning in this journey. - For this and every other session, if you want to dig deeper, please visit the Navigators Cultural Journey website for additional recommended resources.

 (05:00) Before we close, let's pause for a few minutes of personal reflection and prayer.
 Perhaps today some of us have been drawn to align our hearts with God's heart, and to care about what He cares about.
 David prayed these words: